As you discover more about WordPress, you may occasionally come across references to the term blogroll.

 Plugin Description

-The Link Library plugin lets you publish a list of your link categories and a complete list of links together with descriptions and notes …
+The Link Library plugin lets you output a list of your link categories and a complete list of all your links with notes and descriptions …

-This useful plugin creates a page on your web site containing all the link categories in your Links area, and all links listed in these categories.
-You can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed of your links that lets your site users be made aware of additions to your link library.
+Link Library creates a page on your website that contains a list of all of the link categories in your Links section, plus all links defined for these categories.
+You can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your links that lets your site users be made aware of additions to your link library.

 Congratulations!
-Now you know how to how to add and manage links in WordPress.
+Now you know how to how to add a blogroll and manage links to external sites in your WordPress sidebar menu.